 By popular request, we’re tackling a French pastry dough: choux pastry, pronounced shoe pastry.
 Or, in French, pâte à choux.
 I learned how to make choux pastry in the French baking class I took earlier this summer.
 We spent an afternoon diving deep into this versatile classic and I’m sharing everything I learned with you today.

-Choux has the reputation for being difficult, but– as I witnessed with several other bakers in our French pastry class– it’s surprisingly simple.
+Like other French pastries such as croissants or even croissant bread, choux has the reputation for being difficult, but—as I witnessed with several other bakers in our French pastry class—it’s surprisingly simple.
 Master this easy recipe and you can make many pastries most bakers are scared to try.
 Pipe logs and fill with pastry cream for eclairs, pipe dollops and sandwich with whipped cream or ice cream for cream puffs and profiteroles, mix it with cheese and herbs for savory gougères, deep fry it for churros, French cruller donuts, choux beignets, the list goes on.

 Choux pastry is a wonderful recipe to master because if you stick to the 1 basic recipe below, the door to DOZENS of other pastries is wide open.